gnuille/tracedraw.sty/doc/description.md

 ## Environments

-- **tracedraw**:
+- **tracedraw**{scale}:
 Environment to draw a timeline, initializes and ends the drawing automatically.
+Scale is a float.

 ## Commands